jmscslgroup/can_to_ros/README.md

 # CANSpeedDecoder
-Decode CAN messges written in csv file.
+Decode CAN speed messge written in csv file.

 ### Prerequisites